arthurmath/SubwayAI/README.md

 #### Discounted Return

-After each episode, a **discounted return** $ R_t $ is computed for every timestep $ t $.
-Rather than just using the immediate reward, the agent also cares about future rewards — but discounts them by a factor $ \gamma < 1 $ for each step into the future:
+After each episode, a **discounted return** $R_t$ is computed for every timestep $t$.
+Rather than just using the immediate reward, the agent also cares about future rewards — but discounts them by a factor $\gamma<1$ for each step into the future:

 $$
 R_t = r_t + \gamma r_{t+1} + \gamma^2 r_{t+2} + \cdots = \sum_{k=0}^{\infty} \gamma^k r_{t+k}